 How to get here: Kingston is 160 miles east of Toronto and 120 miles south of Ottawa.
 From Union Station in downtown Toronto, VIA Rail operates no less than 12 trains daily to Kingston.
 For adventurous road trippers from Upstate New York, you can take the Horne’s Ferry from Cape Vincent, NY to Wolfe Island, explore the quaint island, and then hop aboard the Wolfe Island Ferry right to downtown Kingston.

-Where to stay: You’ll find an assortment of cool places to stay, from waterfront hotels to boutique inns and cozy bed and breakfasts, including the Rosemount Inn & Spa, only a five minute walk from downtown.
+Where to stay: In Kingston, you’ll find no shortage of cool places to stay, from waterfront hotels to boutique inns and cozy bed and breakfasts, including the Rosemount Inn & Spa, only a five minute walk from downtown.

 Image credit: Miv Photography, Atelier